Guide to the Ph.D. Program in Computer Science

 In the last thirty-plus years, computer science has developed into a rich academic discipline.
 But computers and computation also play a key role in many research disciplines, including (but not limited to) engineering, biology, mathematics, physics, chemistry, economics and education.
 Against such a backdrop, our interdisciplinary PhD program produces Computer Science professionals capable of teaching and performing original research at the university level as well as in industrial or other professional settings.

-The interdisciplinary PhD program in Computer Science offers study in both traditional and cross-disciplinary areas such as bioinformatics and ecological modeling, and includes graduate assistantships specifically designated for students involved in interdisciplinary areas.
+The interdisciplinary PhD program in Computer Science offers study in both traditional and cross-disciplinary areas such as bioinformatics and ecological modeling.
 Our faculty in Computer Science are involved in the forefront of research in data mining, distributed systems, and evolutionary & agent-based computing.
 Our interdisciplinary work cuts across all areas of campus, with current emphasis in bioinformatics, computational imaging, computational engineering, and ecological modeling.
 Our faculty publish in prestigious journals and conferences in Computer Science, have significant research grants from federal agencies (such as NSF, NIH, DOE, and DOD), and serve on editorial boards, conference committees, National Science Foundation review panels, and leading professional societies.

 Doctoral students are expected to include courses from beyond the traditional realm of computer science.
 Students are encouraged to consider research topics that combine computer science with other disciplines.
 The Department has a broad range of secondary faculty appointments with primary interests in other fields who may be used as a student's thesis advisor.
 Many other faculty at the University have a research interest that includes computer science or computation; these faculty can serve as a co-advisor to a student (see degree requirements, below).